ValentinLeblanc/gomoku-web/README.md

 - Docker 20.10.14
 - Docker Compose 2.4.1

-## Build and Start the application (Windows)
+## How to build and start the web application :

+- **Build the Gomoku Engine application**

+  - Download the **gomoku-engine** project

   - Navigate to the root folder with a command prompt

+  - Execute `mvn clean install`

+- **Build and start the Gomoku Web application**

-- Run the "build_start.bat" file
+  - Download the **gomoku-web** project

-## Build and Start the application (Linux)
   - Navigate to the root folder with a command prompt

+  - For Windows, you can execute the file *build_start.bat*

-- Execute "mvn clean install"
+  - Execute `mvn clean install`

-- Execute "docker-compose up -d"
+  - Execute `docker-compose up -d`

-- For logs : execute "docker-compose logs -f"
+  - For logs : `execute docker-compose logs -f`

-## Stop the application (Windows)
+## How to stop the application :

 - Navigate to the root folder with a command prompt
-- Run the "stop.bat" file

-## Stop the application (Linux)
-- Navigate to the root folder with a command prompt
-- Execute "docker-compose down"

-## How to use the Engine
-- Download the gomoku-engine project
-- Navigate to the root folder with a command prompt
+- For Windows, you can execute *stop.bat*
-- Execute "mvn clean install"
+- Execute `docker-compose down`
-- Build and start the gomoku web application